microsoft/industry/telco/solutions/observability/readme.md

 ### ExpressRoute (Private Peering)

 ExpressRoute provides a private connectivity that does not traverses the public internet.
-Thus, besides ensuring that all data is kept in a private network, predictable throughput and latency can be expected and ExpressRoute availability is backed by a 99.95% SLA.
+Thus, besides ensuring that network traffic is kept in a private network, predictable throughput and latency can be expected and ExpressRoute availability is backed by a 99.95% SLA.
 With private peering, all communication between on-premises and Azure is done via private IP addresses (typically RFC1918).
 This setup is depicted in figure 3 below:

 ![ExpressRoutePrivatePeering](./images/afo-observability-er-pp.png)